agoragames/kairos/README.rst

 kairos also supports a simplified format for larger time intervals.
 For hours (h), days (d), weeks (w), months (m) and years (y), you can use the format ``30d`` to represent 30 days, for example.

+As of ``0.3.0``, kairos also supports the Gregorian calendar for ``step`` and ``resolution``.
+Either or both parameters can use the terms ``[daily, weekly, monthly, yearly]`` to describe an interval.
+You can also mix these terms with the time periods defined in terms of seconds (e.g. ``daily`` in ``1h`` resolutions).
+The expiration time for Gregorian dates is still defined in terms of seconds and may not match the  varying month lengths, leap years, etc. Gregorian dates are translated into ``strptime``- and ``strftime``-compatible keys are so may be easier to use in raw form or any integrated tools.

 Each retrieval function will by default return an ordered dictionary, though condensed results are also available.
 Run ``script/example`` to see standard